javiearth/git-course/git-course.md

 1. Create a new branch with the name 'new-recipes' and switch to it.
 2. Add the hummus recipe that you'll find in [example recipes](https://github.com/javiearth/git-course/example-recipes.md) to the file recipes.md.
 3. Commit the changes.
-4. Add the sweet potato cream recipe and commit the changes again.
+4. Add the Banana Oat Pancakes recipe and commit the changes again.
 (Do not delete the branch neither merge it, we'll use it to learn something new in the next section!)
 ```